Monkey-X-Byte/ViewBuilders/Documentation/README.md

 # Documentation
 This is documentation for ViewBuilders 1.0.0 and below.

-ViewBuilders is a powerful library for the essential things that are missing in SwiftUI.
-This can range from the display of a toaster to components present in UIKit but not in this lovely framework.
+ViewBuilders is a powerful library for SwiftUI.
+It allows you to use *View Modifiers* to display components such as *toast*, *HUD*, *custom dialog* and more.

+Behind the scenes, a modifier can be done in two different ways: all in SwiftUI or a UIKit-SwiftUI bridge.

+In addition to these *View Modifiers*, ViewBuilders provides custom *EnvironmentValues* and modifiers to take full advantage of the preview in Xcode.

 ## Table of Contents